The MRO Inventory Cost Problem

 Data-Driven Reorder Points

 Replace gut-feel reorder levels with calculated ones based on actual consumption rates and lead times.
+Spare parts management software automates this calculation for every SKU.
 For a part used 4 times per year with a 14-day lead time, the reorder point is very different than for a part used 40 times per year with the same lead time.

 The 30% Carrying Cost Reduction Playbook